Volunteer at Ascension NE Wisconsin - St. Elizabeth Campus

 Volunteers at Ascension NE Wisconsin – St. Elizabeth are an essential part of our care team.
 Their caring and generous spirits make a difference in many lives every day.
 Our volunteers’ willing hearts and helping hands have served generations of families during their time of need.
 Thank you for your interest in volunteering.
 There isn’t a gift more generous, more compassionate, or more appreciated than giving your time.

 Whatever your reason is for volunteering, know that you can truly make a difference at Ascension NE Wisconsin - St. Elizabeth Campus.
 Our volunteers are a diverse group of individuals who provide assistance to the hospital that enhance the experience for our patients and families.
 Each volunteer brings a new and unique level of expertise to our volunteer team.
 Ascension St. Elizabeth volunteers donate their time and energy in an effort to make a patient's stay as comfortable as possible.
-Thank you for your interest in volunteering.
-There isn't a gift more generous, more compassionate or more appreciated than giving of your time.

 Volunteer commitment

 A volunteer is able and willing to provide approximately four hours of service per week.
-We ask for a commitment of at least six months, and for students to commit to two scheduling seasons (fall/spring, spring/summer, summer/fall, etc.) Our NICU Nurturer Program only accepts adults with a minimum one year commitment.Students are accepted year-round.
-We do not have a summer only volunteer program.
-We also cannot accommodate volunteers who need to accumulate just a few hours of volunteer time toward a school, community or court-ordered service.
-A minimum of 50 service hours is required for students to request a recommendation or job reference.
+We ask for a commitment of at least six months.
+We cannot accommodate volunteers who need to accumulate just a few hours of volunteer time toward a school, community, or court-ordered service.
+We do not offer one-time only opportunities.

 What kind of volunteer opportunities are available?